winesapOS/winesapOS/DEVELOPER.md

     - Source: `files/winesapos-setup.desktop`
 - `/home/winesap/.winesapos/winesapos-upgrade.desktop` = A desktop shortcut for the winesapOS Upgrade wizard.
     - Source: `files/winesapos-upgrade.desktop`
-- `/usr/local/bin/resize-root-file-system.sh` = The script used for the resize-root-file-system.service.
+- `/usr/local/bin/winesapos-resize-root-file-system.sh` = The script used for the winesapos-resize-root-file-system.service.
-    - Source: `scripts/resize-root-file-system.sh`
+    - Source: `scripts/winesapos-resize-root-file-system.sh`
 - `/home/winesap/.winesapos/winesapos-setup.sh` = The script used for the winesapOS First-Time Setup wizard.
     - Source: `scripts/winesapos-setup.sh`
 - `/home/winesap/.winesapos/winesapos_logo_icon.png` = The winesapOS logo as a 96x96 icon for the winesapOS First-Time Setup and winesapOS Upgrade desktop shortcuts.